Women's Triathlon Clipless Cycling Shoes: Five Championship-Calibre Options for British Athletes in 2025

 Frequently Asked Questions

-Shimano TR5 Women's Triathlon Shoes features: Triathlon-specific heel pull and single-strap layout for fast on/off in T1, Breathable, quick-dry upper with drainage ports suited to wet race starts, Stiff sole tuned for efficient pedalling while keeping a race-focused fit.
+Shimano TR5 Women’s Triathlon Shoes suit club racers and age-group triathletes, with triathlon-specific heel pull and a single-strap layout for fast on/off in T1, plus a stiff sole tuned for efficient pedalling; it’s rated 4.4.

 Conclusion